sbodmer/JWorldWindEarth/README.md

 Each contributor could add a specific layer to the project (or add a reference to the layer code) to increase the number of exposed layers.

+A Java Web Start app is available to start the application without installation

 ## Architecture
 The project is base on a Java Swing framework called [TinyRCP](https://github.com/lsimedia/TinyRCP)